- How to Participate

 - Can libraries outside the U.S. sign up?

 Yes!
 We encourage libraries outside the U.S. to register for International Games Day so that we can include you on our map of participating locations.
-Please note, though, that unfortunately we can't ship donated games to locations outside of the U.S. at this time.
+Please note, though, that whether you are eligible for donations of physical games will depend on where in the world you are.

 Yes!
-We know not every library can participate on a Saturday or on that particular Saturday.
+We know not every library can participate on a Saturday, or on that particular Saturday.
 We're happy to include your library as long as you register with us, identify your event as part of International Games Day in your marketing, and fill out the evaluation survey afterward to tell us what happened during your event.
-Note that you won't be able to participate in the video game tournaments that take place on IGD itself.
+Note that you won't be able to participate in the video game tournaments or the Global Gossip Game, as those take place on IGD itself.

 - What does my library need to do in order to participate in International Games Day activities?